-39 (11) "Treasurer" means the West Virginia State Treasurer. §18-31-3.
-West Virginia Hope Scholarship board; members; terms; compensation; proceedings generally.
-1 (a) The West Virginia Hope Scholarship Program shall be administered by the West 2 Virginia Hope Scholarship Board.
-3 (b) The board shall consist of nine members and include the following: 4 (1) The State Treasurer; 5 (2) The State Auditor, or his or her designee; 6 (3) The State Attorney General, or his or her designee; 7 (4) The State Superintendent of Schools, or his or her designee; 8 (5) The Chancellor of Higher Education, or his or her designee; 9 (6) The Director of the Herbert Henderson Office of Minority Affairs, or his or her designee; 10 and 11 (7) Three members appointed by the Governor with the advice and consent of the Senate 12 who are parents of Hope Scholarship students, or for the initial appointments of board members 13 following the effective date of this article, parents who intend to apply for the Hope Scholarship 14 on behalf of eligible recipients, to be appointed as follows: 15 (A) Only state residents are eligible for appointment to the board; 16 (B) The members shall reside in geographically diverse areas of the state; 17 (C) Members shall be initially appointed to staggered terms as follows: 18 (i) One member appointed by the Governor to a one-year term; 19 (ii) One member appointed by the Governor to a two-year term; and 20 (iii) One member each appointed by the Governor to a three-year term.
-21 After the initial staggering of terms, appointed board members shall serve for three-year 22 terms and are eligible for reappointment at the expiration of their terms; and
+(a) The West Virginia Hope Scholarship Program shall be administered by the West

-(D) If there is a vacancy among appointed members, the vacancy shall be filled by appointment to the unexpired term of a person meeting the requirements of this section by the Governor with the advice and consent of the Senate.
-Members of the board shall serve until the later of the expiration of the term for which the member was appointed or the appointment of his or her successor.
+2 Virginia Hope Scholarship Board.
+3 (b) The board shall consist of nine members and include the following: 4 (1) The State Treasurer or his or her designee; 5 (2) The State Auditor, or his or her designee; 6 (3) The State Attorney General, or his or her designee, as an ex officio nonvoting member; 7 (4) The State Superintendent of Schools, or his or her designee, as an ex officio nonvoting 8 member; 9 (5) The Chancellor of Higher Education, or his or her designee, as an ex officio nonvoting 10 member; 11 (6) The Director of the Herbert Henderson Office of Minority Affairs, or his or her designee, 12 as an ex officio nonvoting member; and 13 (7) Three members appointed by the Governor with the advice and consent of the Senate 14 who are parents of Hope Scholarship students, or for the initial appointments of board members 15 following the effective date of this article, parents who intend to apply for the Hope Scholarship on 16 behalf of eligible recipients, to be appointed as follows: 17 (A) Only state residents are eligible for appointment to the board; 18 (B) The members shall reside in geographically diverse areas of the state; 19 (C) Members shall be initially appointed to staggered terms as follows: 20 (i) One member appointed by the Governor to a one-year term; 21 (ii) One member appointed by the Governor to a two-year term; and 22 (iii) One member each appointed by the Governor to a three-year term.
+23 After the initial staggering of terms, appointed board members shall serve for three-year 24 terms and are eligible for reappointment at the expiration of their terms; and 25 (D) If there is a vacancy among appointed members, the vacancy shall be filled by 26 appointment to the unexpired term of a person meeting the requirements of this section by the 27 Governor with the advice and consent of the Senate.
+Members of the board shall serve until the later of the expiration of the term for which the member was appointed or the appointment of his orher successor.

-(c) Members of the board shall serve without compensation.
-The board may reimburse members for all reasonable and necessary expenses, including travel expenses, actually incurred by board members in the conduct of their official duties.
-Any expense reimbursements shall be made from the West Virginia Hope Scholarship Program Expense Fund at the same rate paid to state employees.
+30 (c) Members of the board shall serve without compensation.
+The board may reimburse 31 members for all reasonable and necessary expenses, including travel expenses, actually incurred 32 by board members in the conduct of their official duties.
+Any expense reimbursements shall be 33 made from the West Virginia Hope Scholarship Program Expense Fund at the same rate paid to 34 state employees.

-(d) The Treasurer is the chairman and presiding officer of the board.
-The Treasurer may provide office space and staff to the board upon request of the board.
+35 (d) The Treasurer is the chairman and presiding officer of the board.
+The Treasurer may 36 provide office space and staff to the board upon request of the board.

-(e) The State Superintendent of Schools may provide staff to the board, upon request ofthe board.
+37 (e) The State Superintendent of Schools may provide staff to the board, upon request of38 the board.

-37 (f) A majority of the members of the board constitutes a quorum for the transaction of the38 business of the board.
+(f) A majority of the members of the board constitutes a quorum for the transaction of thebusiness of the board.

-(g) Members of the board are subject to the ethical standards and financial disclosure requirements of the West Virginia Governmental Ethics Act in Chapter 6B of this code.
+41 (g) Members of the board are subject to the ethical standards and financial disclosure 42 requirements of the West Virginia Governmental Ethics Act in Chapter 6B of this code.